How Much Does It Cost to Repair Wood Siding in 2025?

 Wood Siding Repair Cost by Type of Damage

-The type of damage you’re dealing with will impact the final cost of the project.
+The type of damage you’re dealing with will significantly impact the final cost of the project.

 Wear and Tear

-If your home's siding has reached the end of its lifespan, the cost to install new siding is $5,600 to $17,700 for an average-sized home.
-How long your siding lasts depends on the type of wood, the climate, and how well it was installed and maintained.
-But eventually, even the best wood siding needs to be replaced.
+If your home's siding has reached the end of its lifespan, the cost to install new siding is $5,565 to $17,647 for an average-sized home.
+The lifespan of your siding depends on the type of wood used, the local climate, and the quality of installation and maintenance.
+However, even the best wood siding eventually needs to be replaced.

 Pest Damage